open-edge-insights/eii-messagebus/README.md

 > **NOTE:** Example configurations using for enabling security in the examples
 > are provided in the `examples` directory.

-The ZeroMQ protocol for the EIS Message Bus enables to usage of [CurveZMQ](http://curvezmq.org/) for encryption and authentication where the [ZAP](https://rfc.zeromq.org/spec:27/ZAP/) protocol is used for the authentication.
+The ZeroMQ protocol for the EII Message Bus enables to usage of [CurveZMQ](http://curvezmq.org/) for encryption and authentication where the [ZAP](https://rfc.zeromq.org/spec:27/ZAP/) protocol is used for the authentication.